ndewijer/Investment-Portfolio-Manager/README.md

 A web application for managing investment portfolios, tracking transactions, and monitoring dividends.

+This application was developed as an exploration of Large Language Model (LLM) assisted coding, specifically using Anthropic's Claude.
+The project aimed to solve a personal challenge of managing multiple Excel spreadsheets tracking various investment fund portfolios, their transactions, and dividend payments.
+Through iterative development with AI assistance, it evolved into a functional web application that demonstrates both the capabilities and limitations of LLM-guided development.

+The app provides core portfolio management features, including transaction tracking, dividend processing (cash and stock) and basic performance visualization.
+It caters to European funds, supporting currency conversion and formatting.

+While functional for personal use, replacing my manual Excel tracking, it is not intended to compete with professional trading or portfolio management platforms as it lacks advanced features found in professional trading platforms, such as user authentication, real-time pricing, or complex trading tools.

 ## Features
 - Portfolio management
 - Transaction tracking